PranjalKeshari99/pranjalkeshari/README.md

 **Data Analyst** | Simon Fraser University
 Sep 2018 – Aug 2021

-- Conducted research and data analysis on 5 diverse projects, interpreting and synthesizing data from various platforms, leading to a 30% increase in the research efficiency, Language: Python
+- Conducted research and data analysis on 5 diverse projects, interpreting and synthesizing data from various platforms, **leading to a 30% increase in the research efficiency**, Language: Python
 - Scraped data from Twitter and other social media platforms to analyse and train machine learning models, leveraging natural language processing and sentiment analysis for actionable insights
-- Transformed data on the university website into simplified formats, enhancing accessibility and productivity for Indigenous students seeking assistance, resulting in a 10% increase in user engagement and satisfaction
+- Transformed data on the university website into simplified formats, **enhancing accessibility and productivity for Indigenous students seeking assistance**, resulting in a **10% increase** in user engagement and satisfaction

 # **Featured Projects**